Skip to content

 Security

 Foldergram is built for local-only and self-hosted browsing.
-Its security model is intentionally narrow even though it now supports an optional shared-password gate for homelab and LAN use.
+Its security model is intentionally narrow even though it now supports an optional admin/viewer/public access gate for homelab and LAN use.

 What Foldergram assumes